shauryak890/ai-agents/README.md

-# AI Agent App Builder
+# CrewAI App Builder

-A full-stack web application that uses AI agents to convert natural language app ideas into production-ready code.
+A full-stack web application that uses CrewAI agents to convert natural language app ideas into production-ready code with real-time progress tracking and code validation.

 ## Features

 - **Prompt Input**: Describe your app idea in natural language
 - **Agent System**: Multiple AI agents collaborate to build your application
-- **Real-time Status**: Track the progress of each agent in real-time
+- **Real-time Status**: Track the progress of each agent in real-time with detailed task updates
 - **Code Generation**: Frontend, backend, tests, and deployment code
+- **Code Validation**: Automatic validation of generated code with error detection and fix suggestions
 - **Preview & Deploy**: Download or deploy your generated application
+- **Terminal Output**: Real-time logs of the generation process

 ## Tech Stack